Antonius-MS/Konf_M20_Gindra-Vady_Juric_Metry-Saad/README.md

 ## Features to implement for Root_Beer Class ##

 - Make a Root_Beer
-- Give the Root-Beer a name
+- Give the Root_Beer a name
 - State if you know this kind of beverage
 - Displpay information about the Root_Beer